wp-plugins/newsletter-signup-form-by-comm100/readme.txt

 == Installation ==

-Following the steps below, you can make the newsletter signup form work for you in seconds.
+Following the steps below, you can have the newsletter signup form up and running in seconds.

 1. Install Comm100 Email Marketing onto your WordPress site.
 1. Click on the 'Email Marketing' menu on the left.
 1. Set up your Comm100 Email Marketing account.
 Register one if you haven't.
 1. Go to the 'Widgets' page to activate the email subscribe plugin and do some necessary settings.
 1. Congrats!
-Newsletter signup form successfully installed.
-Watch your email subscribers grow!
+The email newsletter plugin is successfully installed.
+Watch your newsletter subscribers grow!